 Example: The following is an example of a combination that would qualify a Boy Scout to transfer into Navigators with the rank of Ready Trailman:

-The Eagle Scout Rank is a special situation because we have devised a way for that achievement to transfer over rather smoothly.
 In the Trail Life USA program, our Horizon Award (see the chart above) includes having completed all the Merit Badge work that is required to earn the rank of BSA Eagle Scout except for the Family Man, Citizenship, and Personal Resources Trail Badges.
 As of July 1, 2018, the only thing that a Horizon Award recipient would not have completed that an Eagle Scout would have completed is a special service project, which we call our Freedom Servant Leadership Project and the Family Man, Citizenship, and Personal Resources Trail Badges.